learn-co-curriculum/phase-0-aws-cloud9-environment-setup/README.md

 ## Important Notices

-The AWS Cloud9 IDE shoud only be used as a temporary environment solution.
+The AWS Cloud9 IDE should only be used as a temporary environment solution.
 Later portions of our course content require you to have a local environment.
 The principal value of using the Cloud9 IDE is that it will allow you to maintain pace with your cohort while working on the early course content.
 We recommend that you continue to try and get your own local environment set up during this time.

 Using the Cloud9 IDE requires a credit card and may incur charges from AWS if used for an extended period of time.
 If you are a new AWS customer, you will